-We issued five-year warrants to purchase 5,000,000 shares of our Common Stock, at an exercise price of \$3.00 per share, in exchange for the warrants held by the LLC members of 22nd Century prior to the consummation of the Private Placement Offering (the "Century Warrants").
-These warrants contain among other things, a cashless exercise provision to become operative upon the later of: (A) one (1) year following the date hereof, if a registration statement pursuant to the Securities Act with regard to the shares of Common Stock issuable upon exercise of these warrants has not been filed within one (1) year following the date hereof and (B) thirty (30) days following the date on which the earlier filed registration statement with regard to the share of Common Stock received by the investors in the Private Placement Offering as a result of the Merger has been declared effective by the SEC, if a registration statement pursuant to the Securities Act with regard to the shares of Common Stock issuable upon exercise of the these warrants has not been filed prior to the expiry of such thirty- (30) day period.
+We issued five-year warrants to purchase 5,000,000 shares of our common stock, at an exercise price of \$3.00 per share, in exchange for the warrants held by the members of 22nd Century prior to the consummation of the Private Placement Offering (the "Century Warrants").
+These warrants contain among other things, a cashless exercise provision to become operative upon the later of: (A) February 1, 2012 if a registration statement pursuant to the Securities Act with regard to the shares of common stock issuable upon exercise of these warrants has not been filed by such date, and (B) thirty (30) days following the date on which the earlier filed registration statement with regard to the share of common stock received by the investors in the Private Placement Offering as a result of the Merger has been declared effective by the SEC, if a registration statement pursuant to the Securities Act with regard to the shares of common stock issuable upon exercise of the these warrants has not been filed prior to the expiry of such thirty (30) day period.
 A cashless exercise means that in lieu paying the aggregate purchase price for the shares being purchased upon exercise of the warrants in cash, the holder will forfeit a number of shares underlying the warrants with a "fair market value" equal to the aggregate exercise price.
 We will not receive additional proceeds to the extent that warrants are exercised on a cashless basis.
-The exercise price and number of shares of our Common Stock issuable upon exercise of the warrants may be adjusted in certain circumstances, including in the event of a stock dividend, or our recapitalization, reorganization, merger or consolidation.
+The exercise price and number of shares of our common stock issuable upon exercise of the warrants may be adjusted in certain circumstances, including in the event of a stock dividend, or our recapitalization, reorganization, merger or consolidation.
 These warrants also provide holders with weighted-average anti-dilution price protection.
 No fractional shares will be issued upon exercise of these warrants.
-If, upon exercise of these warrants, a holder would be entitled to receive a fractional interest in a share, we may, in our discretion, upon exercise, round up to the nearest whole number of shares of our Common Stock to be issued to the warrant holder or otherwise equitably adjust the exercise and exercise price per share.
+If, upon exercise of these warrants, a holder would be entitled to receive a fractional interest in a share, we may, in our discretion, upon exercise, round up to the nearest whole number of shares of our common stock to be issued to the warrant holder or otherwise equitably adjust the exercise and exercise price per share.